trendmicro/visionone-container-security-helm/docs/upgrade-from-cloud-one-helm.md

 As an alternative, you can also get a bootstrap token for an existing cluster using the [public API](https://automation.trendmicro.com/xdr/api-beta/#tag/Kubernetes-Clusters).
 Please note that for now the API is only available in the beta version.

+If you are using the `useExistingSecrets.containerSecurityAuth` option, you must now name the secret `trendmicro-container-security-bootstrap-token` with the key `bootstrap.token` set to the bootstrap token value.
+The bootstrap token expires after 24 hours, so you must have Container Security installed within that time frame.

 ### Upgrade instructions
 Note that these instructions are the same as the ones shown in the console.